Understanding Caregiver Burnout: A Guide to Self-Care and Support

 What Is Caregiver Burnout?

-Caregiver burnout is a state of physical, emotional, and mental exhaustion that can be accompanied by a change in attitude—from compassion and patience to irritation, hopelessness, or numbness.
-It happens when the demands of caregiving outweigh the resources and support available to the caregiver.
+Caregiver burnout is a state of physical, emotional, and mental exhaustion.
+It can lead to a change in attitude—from compassion and patience to irritation, hopelessness, or numbness.
+This condition arises when the demands of caregiving outweigh the resources and support available to the caregiver.

 Signs You May Be Experiencing Burnout